-- · View the load status for the Rack PDU and Network Status - Under the Rack PDU tab readers can scroll and access: Alarms, Device, Phase, Bank, and Environment. - Select Network from the menu, to view the current IPv4 and IPv6 settings.
+- · View the load status for the Rack PDU and Network Status - Under the Rack PDU tab, readers can scroll and access: Alarms, Device, Phase, Bank, Outlets and Environment. - · Manage outlets - Select Network from the menu, to view the current IPv4 and IPv6 settings.